 Historic Trades Summer Internships

-Colonial Williamsburg's Historic Trades program, begun in 1936, has evolved to become the largest and most diverse museum-operated trades program in the world and one of the most historically accurate, with a strong emphasis on hands-on practice and documentary research.
+Colonial Williamsburg's Historic Trades program is one of the largest museum-operated trades program in the world and one of the most historically accurate, with an emphasis on hands-on practice and documentary research.
 Colonial Williamsburg currently practices 30 trades at more than 20 sites.
-Tradesmen and women represent the skills, ingenuity, and dedication to excellence on which American society and our economy were built.
 Internships offer interested individuals three-month experiences to learn about the trade(s), develop skills, gain public contact and service experience, and acquire insights about museum and living history careers.

 Funds needed for 4 summer interns: $20,000